 - we revoke (take away) your licence

-- you are refused planning permission for an non-mandatory licence.
+- you are refused planning permission for an non-mandatory licence

-Please note that if you cancel your licence before it expires, a refund will not be issued for any remaining time.
+If you cancel your licence before it expires, a refund will not be issued for any remaining time.

-Please also note that licences are non-transferrable.
+Licences are non-transferrable.
 For change of licence holder or property address, a new registration at full fee is required.